textpattern/textpattern.github.io/installation/installing-on-an-nginx-webserver.md

 # Installing on an Nginx web server

-Although it is not officially supported, running Textpattern CMS on an Nginx web server works just fine - given the correct configuration.
+Running Textpattern CMS on an Nginx web server works just fine - given the correct configuration.
 This article outlines the requirements for a successful installation of Textpattern using Nginx on a CentOS 5.6 system.

 On this page: